Switchback Travel (Jason Hummel)

 What we don’t: Only opens on one side and does not contour around an antenna.

 If you value function over form but want to stick with the Thule brand name, the Pulse is a great place to start.
 You won’t see many frills built into this base model, but there are still a lot of benefits to sticking with a well-known manufacturer, including helpful customer service and compatibility with other Thule products.
-In terms of the Pulse’s design, Thule kept things simple with a single opening (on the passenger side) and combined lock/latch mechanism, although you still get the ease of tool-free installation with FastGrip quick mounts.
-In addition to the Medium here, the Pulse is also available in a Large variation (16 cu. ft.) and a long and lean Alpine model, both of which make great haulers for budget-oriented skiers.
+In terms of the Pulse’s design, Thule kept things simple with one-sided opening (on the passenger side) and a combined lock/latch mechanism, although you still get the ease of tool-free installation with FastGrip quick mounts.
+In addition to the Medium here, the Pulse is also available in a Large variation (16 cu. ft.) and a long and lean Alpine model, both of which make great haulers for budget-oriented skiers (the L Size can accommodate skis up to 181cm, and the Alpine up to 210cm).

 See the Thule Pulse M